- Areas of application

 Since 1996, Lindenfarb has been certified according to this international standard based on the principles of quality management described in ISO 9000 (customer focus, leadership, inclusion of people, process-oriented approach with PDCA cycle, improvement, fact-based decision-making, relationship management).

-Together with the applicable customer-specific requirements and the requirements of ISO 9001:2008, this quality management standard of the automotive industry defines the basic requirements for quality management systems for series and spare parts production in the automotive industry.
+Together with the applicable customer-specific requirements and the requirements of ISO 9001:2015, this quality management standard of the automotive industry defines the basic requirements for quality management systems for series and spare parts production in the automotive industry.
 IATF 16949:2016 is an innovative standard emphasising a strong customer focus and incorporating a consolidated form of some of the previous specific requirements of customers.
-Lindenfarb has been certified according to ISO/TS 16949 since 2001.
-The transition audit to the new IATF 16949 standard will take place in May 2018.
+Lindenfarb has been certified according to ISO/TS 16949 since 2001 and since Sept.
+2018 after the new IATF 16949.

 This international standard offers our company a framework for action to protect the environment and to react to changing environmental conditions in line with socio-economic requirements.
 It defines requirements that allow us to reduce possible adverse effects of environmental conditions, to continuously improve environmental performance and to achieve the intended results of the environmental management system.
 The application of the system therefore makes an essential contribution to legal conformity and thus also to the legal security of our company.